hashmapinc/tempus-edge/docs/source/applications/opc-tag-filter.rst

 Building
 ========
-Build the project and docker image using:
+Build the edge application and docker image using:

 .. code-block:: bash